Asian Cucumber Salad

 • Maple syrup: This gives the vinaigrette a touch of sweetness.
 You could use honey instead, but then the dressing will not be vegan.

-How To Make An Asian Cucumber Salad
+How To Make This Asian Cucumber Salad

 1. Combine the salad ingredients in a large bowl including the cucumbers, carrots, scallions, peanuts and cilantro.